-Since literature is a human device, it is incontrovertibly part of the material realm, which is afflicted through and through with imperfections.
-Hence, God’s Word may in truth be infallible (though this is a matter of faith, not science) — but that does not mean that your Bible doesn’t contain literary errors.
-There will certainly be some.
+Since literature is a human device, it is incontrovertibly part of the material realm, which, in this fallen world, is afflicted through and through with imperfections.
+Hence, God’s message, while infallible, may contain literary errors.
 The real question is whether God’s essential message to humanity comes through in spite of the complexities of preserving, translating, disseminating and interpreting God’s Word.

-God most certainly does his work through different parts of this physical world.
 I can’t think of any tangible component of God’s plan of salvation, other than the man Jesus, that hasn’t gone through flawed human hands.
 But the Bible stands beside Christ in an otherworldly, ethereal light.
 It is held in such reverence (as it should be) that people come to think of it as perfect.
 But it isn’t.
 That is, what it is saying to us is perfect, but those truths come to us through the murky filters of disparate languages, cultures and personalities.
-And that doesn’t even take up the issue of translation.
+And that doesn’t even take up the issue of translation, which sometimes fails to convey the clarity of the message from one language to another.
 In spite of it, God’s Word packs an incredible punch for all the ways it might have been stamped out or corrupted if it had been left at the mercy of natural events.

-Some of the problems associated with interpreting Scripture are inevitable.
-All those perceptual filters are there because the book was written by 40 authors on three continents over a period of 1500 years!
+All the perceptual filters through which God’s message came are there because the book was written by 40 authors on three continents over a period of 1500 years!
 It’s a miracle that all those separate books (66 of them) ended up between two covers.
 Moreover, among those who reject a free-floating take on the entire book (there are those who want to interpret all of it as if it were one big allegory), there is a great deal of agreement over the interpretation of most passages.
 But not perfect agreement.
 So to the list of filters we can add philosophical and interpretive.
-And yet, in spite of all these filters, the Bible’s message is tremendously strong, presenting a powerfully cohesive and comprehensive tour-de-force of wisdom and truth.
+And yet, in spite of all these filters, the Bible’s message is a comprehensive tour-de-force of wisdom and truth.

 If the Bible doesn’t present the entire truth, then it is a human invention.
 And that is impossible to believe.
 Its scope, its power, its grandeur and even its bizarre elements are all marks of truth.
 Its central message comes through like a siren, proclaiming humanity’s sinfulness, the love of God and the sacrificial death of Christ that has set into motion the restoration of all things.
 It is an astounding and wonderful work.